on7lds/NextionDriver/README.md

 You can start this program in _debug mode_, then all commands that are sent to the display, will be printed to stdout.
-Or you can start this program in _normal mode_, then it will go to the background and do its work quitly (start and stop of the program will be logged in syslog)
+Or you can start this program in _normal mode_, then it will go to the background and do its work quietly (start and stop of the program will be logged in syslog)

 The program takes at least 3 parameters.
 For example :